Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 2. Select the desired channel in the *Channel* drop-down list.
   The multi-channel values in the columns have been changed to the values in the selected channel.
 All single channel values remain unchanged.

-  > [Info]  If a product has no attribute value defined in the selected language, the value in the corresponding column remains blank.
+  > [Info]  If a product has no attribute value defined in the selected channel, the value in the corresponding column remains blank.

 ## Select a product category

-You can select a product category to limit the number of products to those products that are assigned to a certain category.
+You can select a product category to limit the number of products to those assigned to a certain category.
 You can assign a product to one or multiple categories and catalogs in the product view.

 #### Prerequisites

-- At least one catalog has been created, see [Create a catalog](../Integration/06_ManageCatalogs.md##create-a-catalog).
+- At least one catalog has been created, see [Create a catalog](../Integration/06_ManageCatalogs.md#create-a-catalog).
-- At least one category has been created within the catalog, see [Create a category](../Integration/06_ManageCatalogs.md##create-a-category).
+- At least one category has been created within the catalog, see [Create a category](../Integration/06_ManageCatalogs.md#create-a-category).
-- At least one product has been assigned to a category, see [Assign a product to a catalog category](../Integration/06_ManageCatalogs.md##assign-a-product-to-a-catalog-category)
+- At least one product has been assigned to a category, see [Assign a product to a catalog category](../Integration/06_ManageCatalogs.md#assign-a-product-to-a-catalog-category)

 #### Procedure
 *PIM > Products > Tab LIST*